-With adequate upkeep, your air conditioner will deliver worry-free cooling for many years.
-But, just like any other machine in your residence, it will at some point need to be updated.
-Knowing when to get a new one is important to avoid pricey repairs, higher utility bills and comfort disruptions.
+With ample upkeep, your air conditioner will provide worry-free cooling for years.
+But, similar to any other appliance in your home, it will eventually need to be updated.
+Knowing when to install a new one is essential to avoid pricey repairs, costly energy bills and interruptions to your comfort.

-When it comes to being cool and your house’s energy efficiency, our Fairfield Heating & Cooling specialists have your best interests at heart.
-There’s a lot that goes into figuring out when your air conditioner should be replaced.
-Here are a couple of points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.
+When it comes to being cool and your residence’s energy efficiency, our Fairfield Heating & Cooling specialists have your best interests at heart.
+There’s a lot that goes into figuring out when your air conditioner needs to be replaced.
+Here are a few points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.

-Most of the time, the Department of Energy says many air conditioners work for 15–20 years.
-If yours is 15 years old, it’s well past the halfway point.
-It’s smart to start preparing for air conditioning installation before it goes out so you aren’t roasting while you’re waiting for a replacement.
+On average, the Department of Energy says many air conditioners work for 15–20 years.
+If yours is 15 years old, it’s well past the center point.
+It’s wise to begin preparing for air conditioning installation before it wears out so you aren’t sweating while you’re waiting for a replacement.

-How trustworthy is your air conditioner?
+How dependable is your air conditioner?
 Does it cool reliably, even on the hottest days?
 Or is it regularly malfunctioning?
-When your air conditioner is less dependable it’s time to initiate thinking about getting an updated one.
+When your air conditioner becomes less trustworthy it’s time to initiate thinking about getting an updated one.

-Over your air conditioner’s lifetime, it’s anticipated for it to need several minor repairs.
-But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s smarter to just install a new one.
+Over your air conditioner’s life span, it’s expected for it to need a few minor repairs.
+But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s wiser to just get a new one.

-Every air conditioner includes a SEER rating, which measures how well it uses electricity to create cold air.
-If your air conditioner was installed in 2006, it will be at minimum 13 SEER according to federal laws.
-However, your air conditioner loses efficiency as it gets older.
+Every air conditioner has a SEER rating, which rates how well it expends electricity to produce cold air.
+If your air conditioner was installed in 2006, it will be at minimum 13 SEER to meet federal rules.
+However, your air conditioner becomes less efficient as it ages.

 Now, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
-Air conditioners with greater SEER ratings are often costlier but might pay for themselves over the years through more energy savings.
+Air conditioners with higher SEER ratings are typically costlier but might pay for themselves over time through increased energy savings.
 And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.

-Are you cool when your air conditioner is running?
+Are you comfy when your air conditioner is on?
 Or are you often dialing down the temperature to keep cool?
-An aging air conditioner may struggle to keep your residence comfy as a result of lower efficiency.
-A new air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
-Instead of cooling at full speed all the time, these air conditioners work at multiple speeds to adapt your comfort.
+An old air conditioner may struggle to keep your house comfy because of lower efficiency.
+An updated air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
+Instead of running at full speed constantly, these air conditioners run at multiple speeds to adapt your comfort.

 Your air conditioner should provide cooling you can feel, not hear.
-If noise is bothering you, check with us about upgrading to a variable-speed air conditioner.
-Many of these air conditioners operate at a sound level that’s comparable to a regular conversation.
+If noise is annoying you, call us about installing a variable-speed air conditioner.
+Many of these air conditioners run at a sound level that’s similar to a regular conversation.

 Smart Thermostat Compatibility

-Getting a smart thermostat is a good way to maximize your energy efficiency, with very little effort necessary from you.
-And, depending on the rebates offered by your utility company, you might be able to get a free smart thermostat or get one for a greatly reduced price.
-Most of these thermostats can pick up on your temperature preferences and then make an energy-efficient schedule to match.
-They also know when you’re at home or out and about and adjust settings as necessary.
+Installing a smart thermostat is a smart way to maximize your energy efficiency, with very little effort needed from you.
+And, depending on the rebates available from your utility company, you might be able to get a free smart thermostat or get one for a greatly reduced price.
+Many of these thermostats can learn from your temperature preferences and then make an energy-efficient schedule to match.
+They also know when you’re at home or gone and change temperatures as necessary.

-If you rely on an aging air conditioner, a smart thermostat might not work with it.
-Upgrading your air conditioner is a smart method to ensure smart thermostat compatibility.
+If you rely on an older air conditioner, a smart thermostat might not work with it.
+Installing a new air conditioner is a surefire method to ensure smart thermostat compatibility.

-If your air conditioner was installed before 2010, it probably runs on Freon®.
-Also called R-22 refrigerant, Freon is no longer being produced because of its bad effects on the ozone layer.
-You can see if your air conditioner runs on R-22 by checking the sticker on the outside unit, which will list the refrigerant style.
+If your air conditioner was installed before 2010, it potentially runs on Freon®.
+Also known as R-22 refrigerant, Freon is no longer being produced because of its negative effects on the ozone layer.
+You can see if your air conditioner uses R-22 by reviewing the sticker on the outside unit, which will list the refrigerant kind.

-If your air conditioner is working fine, you can keep on using it.
-However, if it ever has a refrigerant leak, repairing the problem will be costly.
-That’s since Freon is only available in decreased, recycled amounts.
+If your air conditioner is running fine, you can keep on using it.
+However, if it ever develops a refrigerant leak, repairing the problem will be costly.
+That’s due to the fact Freon is only available in reduced, recycled amounts.

 Newer air conditioners run on Puron®, or R-410A.
-But you can’t just use Puron in a Freon air conditioner, since pressure requirements are different.
+But you can’t just use Puron in a Freon air conditioner, because pressure requirements are different.

 Our Pros Make Air Conditioning Installation Easy

-If you’re still deciding whether you should replace your 15-year-old air conditioner now, consider this.
+If you’re still trying to decide whether you should replace your 15-year-old air conditioner soon, think about this.
 The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
-And those savings can really add up over the years.
+And those savings can really accumulate as time passes.

-We know that air conditioner cost is your first question.
-That’s why collaborating with Fairfield Heating & Cooling for air conditioning installation in Lancaster and surrounding areas is easy and affordable.
+We know that air conditioner cost is your top question.
+That’s why collaborating with Fairfield Heating & Cooling for air conditioning installation in Lancaster and surrounding areas is simple and affordable.
 Our technicians will help you find the right solution for your needs and then go over all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.